Maxence Muzaton

-Maxence Muzaton (born 26 June 1990) is a French World Cup alpine ski racer.
-He specializes in the speed event of Downhill, and also competes in the Super-G and Combined events.
+Maxence Muzaton (/fr/; born 26 June 1990) is a French World Cup alpine ski racer.
+He specializes in the speed event of downhill, and also competes in the super-G and combined events.

-Born in Epernay, Marne, he competed at the 2015 World Championships in Beaver Creek, USA, in the super combined.
-He achieved his first World Cup podium in January 2017, a second place in a super combined at Wengen.
+Born in Epernay, Marne, Muzaton competed at the 2015 World Championships in Beaver Creek, US, in the super combined.
+He achieved his first World Cup podium in January 2017, a second place in a super combined at Wengen, Switzerland.

-During the 2021 world championship games Muzaton lost control during a turn and injured his knee.
+At the 2021 World Championships, Muzaton lost control during a turn and injured his knee.

+In January 2026, he achieved his second World Cup podium, a third place in the classic downhill at Kitzbühel, Austria.